cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 A few months later, between my second and third years of teaching, I realized I had a problem with my physics labs.
 The school had a small budget for lab equipment and the ordering process took almost a whole school year.
 I had the luxury of teaching a class without a standardized exam, which meant I had more freedom in the topics we covered.
 I liked being able to react to student interest.
 As such, I often felt frustrated that I didn't have the supplies for all the labs I wanted when I wanted them.
 I had some success getting creative cobbling together labs from the equipment I could find, and sometimes I spent my own money to buy the equipment I needed.
 What I really needed was time to requisition a closet full of physics equipment.
 Given it wasn't going to appear overnight, I started to think of alternatives.

 A physics simulator came to mind first.
 [Physlet](https://physlets.org/pp/start.html)-style apps had come in handy for a number of lessons.
 My favorites came from Colorado University's [PhET](https://phet.colorado.edu/).
-Assuming everyone in the class has access to a half-decent computer, virtual labs in a simulator could be cheap, easy, and flexible.
+Assuming everyone in the class had access to a half-decent computer, virtual labs in a simulator could be cheap, easy, and flexible.
 The physlets had been great but they're all generally made to demonstrate a single concept.
 I wanted a general purpose simulator.
 I play a lot of video games.
 I realized that video game physics engines had potential to be the flexible physics lab tool I needed.
 It wasn't long until I landed on [_Portal_](https://en.wikipedia.org/wiki/Portal_(video_game)) as my physics lab environment of choice.
 Players explicitly solve physics puzzles and the game has a general science-y motif.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PRXRFibYpnI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _A demo of_ Portal.

 I needed a proof of concept lesson.
 I spent the next few days poring over the levels in _Portal_, looking for any environments that could be turned into a kinematics lab.
 I recognized that the tiles in the game were the key to labs.
 If you watch the trailer above, you'll see that each room is generally covered in square tiles.
-Being a standard size and shape, they made for a perfect unit of distance.
-That opened up a whole range of experiments in kinematics and even mechanics if you fudge the numbers a bit about masses.
+Being a standard size and shape, they make for a perfect unit of distance.
+That opened up a whole range of experiments in kinematics and mechanics.

 At the same time, I needed to prove to myself that _Portal's_ [Source Engine](https://en.wikipedia.org/wiki/Source_(game_engine)) mirrored real-world physics well enough to be useful.
 The physics didn't need to be perfect, just internally consistent and modeled close enough to real physics to be recognizable.
 I started running my own experiments.
 Remember, I had no idea how to code yet.
 I didn't know how to open the game console and run commands to pull measurements.
 Rather, I took the physicist approach.
 I staged experiments in the game, recorded videos, and used physics tracking software to analyze the motion of cubes.
 I tracked them falling, sliding, and colliding.
 Lo and behold, the Source Engine modeled realistic-ish physics.

-I wrote a lesson about projectile motion.

-@@Portal free@@
+I wrote my first unit of lesson plans about projectile motion.
+In it, I assumed that every student would have a laptop and a copy of the game to play independently.
+We had a cart of laptops at the school that met _Portal_'s minimum system requirements, so I wasn't worried about that.
+But there was the other issue of getting enough copies of _Portal_ for a whole class.
+I had an idea to ask the Internet for help.
+Valve Software, the makers of _Portal_, frequently gave out free copies of the game.
+I bet that a bunch of gamers out there had an extra copy of _Portal_ sitting around and maybe, I hoped, they would be willing to donate them to my class.
+I shared my lesson on reddit (on [r/portal](https://www.reddit.com/r/Portal/comments/j87zu/rportal_this_inner_city_high_school_physics/) and [r/gaming](https://www.reddit.com/r/gaming/comments/j88ft/rgaming_this_inner_city_high_school_physics/)) and asked for game donations.

+My plan worked.
+I netted about 20 copies of Portal over the next few days.
+But then, to my surprise, I found this message in my reddit inbox.

+> Title: hi from Valve
+>
+> I just saw your post about using Portal in your physics class, and  we'd love to help you out.
+We're actually investigating facilitating  exactly this with Portal 2, and we'd love to talk about what you're  doing and what you'd like to do.
+>
+> Email me at [name redacted]@valvesoftware.com, please, and we'll talk.

+This was

 @@ref learning landscapes article@@